bastiennicoud/data-structures-sda-hearc/README.md

-# DataStructures
+# DataStructures EduLearn

-> Experimentation's around data structures in java.
+> Little application for the module 633-1.1 at HE-ARC.
+> This app implements a simple text search page accessible wia a web page on localhost:8080

 ## Requirements